GuillermoElectrico/power-switch-Ozero/README.md

 Connect resistor between 3.3V (pin 1) and pin select in script.
 The button is connected between pin select in script and any GND pin.

 ### Installation
-* Download and install from Github and install pip3
+* Download from Github and install pip3
     ```sh
     $ git clone https://github.com/GuillermoElectrico/power-switch-Ozero
 	$ sudo apt-get install python3-pip